mkemiche/final_project_allforhome/README.md

 ## Bootstrap Swagger 2

-To access to the swagger API documentation, ypu must start server and use open link http://localhost:8080/swagger-ui/
+To access to the swagger API documentation, must start server and open link http://localhost:8080/swagger-ui/